Amethyst View

 The Crown & Third Eye Connection

-"Amethyst is the natural tranquilizer of the mineral kingdom.
-It does not sedate the body into lethargy, but rather sedates the mind into clarity."
+"Amethyst is often called the Stone of Peace.
+It does not force the body to sleep, but invites the mind into a state of stillness."

 IV